 - We can easily determine the pressure drop across the valve after knowing the flow coefficient of the valve.

 - It helps in the selection of valves.

 Improper calculation of Cv

 If the Cv is not calculated correctly for a valve, the valve usually experiences poor performance in one of two ways.

 The first one is – if the Cv is too small for the required process,

 - The process operation can be starved for fluid.

 - Undersized Cv is creating a higher pressure drop across the valve.
 It leads to cavitation or flashing.

 The second one is – if the Cv calculated is too high for the system requirements,

-- In the case of high Cv, the closure element such as a disk or a plug, is located just off the seat.
+- In the case of high Cv, the closure element, such as a disk or a plug, is located just off the seat.
 It leads to the possibility of creating a high-pressure drop and faster velocities.
-Thereby causes cavitation, erosion of the trim parts.
+Thereby causing cavitation and erosion of the trim parts.